signet-marigold/anhack.xyz/themes/fignat/README.md

 simple blogging theme. no frills. written in [Hugo](https://gohugo.io/)

-used in the alt page for my blog [simple.anhack.xyz](https://simple.anhack.xyz)
+used in the alt site for my blog [simple.anhack.xyz](https://simple.anhack.xyz)